 5) Install storm windows

 Storm windows are exterior or interior windows mounted to protect a house from extreme weather.
-You can install them in all windows, but they often appear on windows that need better insulation.
+They can be installed in all windows, but they are often found on windows that need better insulation.

 Storm windows are a great investment and can help increase your home’s energy efficiency if your home doesn’t have insulated-glass windows.